codepath/web103_finalproject/milestones/milestone2.md

 ### 1. What went well during this unit?

-I loved the exchange of ideas with my partner
+I enjoyed creating the erd diagram

 ### 2. What were some challenges your group faced in this unit?

-We had a hard time deciding what software to use for the wireframing
+Wireframing the software was a bit complex as i am not skilled in ux design

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-We would be needing support with user experience
+I will be needing support with user experience